Privacy Policy Informativa sulla privacy

 EEA, UK, Switzerland (GDPR / UK GDPR / Italian Codice Privacy)

-Subject to the conditions in the law, you have the right to access, rectification, erasure, restriction, objection to legitimate-interest processing, data portability, to withdraw consent at any time (for advertising — Section 7), and to lodge a complaint with a supervisory authority.
+Subject to the conditions in the law, you have the right to access, rectification, erasure, restriction, objection to legitimate-interest processing, data portability, to withdraw consent at any time (for advertising, and for the statistics in Section 3(d) where they are ever collected on that basis — Section 7), and to lodge a complaint with a supervisory authority.
 In Italy this is the Garante per la protezione dei dati personali (www.garante.it); you may also complain to the authority in your country of residence or workplace.
 In the UK this is the Information Commissioner’s Office (ICO) (ico.org.uk).

 Because the Developer holds no personal data on any server, in practice: for the on-device data you exercise these rights directly by viewing/changing it in the App and by clearing the App’s storage or uninstalling; for the advertising data, the most effective route is to withdraw consent / change your choice (Section 7), use the Android Advertising ID controls (Section 7), and exercise your rights with Google as the party that holds the data, via the Google Privacy Policy.
 You may still contact us at luxebytecomp@gmail.com for any request; we respond without undue delay and, under the GDPR, normally within one month.